Megwana/beammeup/README.md

 - Pixabay https://pixabay.com/

 I would loved to have used imagery from the movie's posters however, to avoid any copyright infringements and because the site is for educational purposes only; I decided to source the images from the websites listed above.

-#### Accessibility

-It is important to ensure that the website is user friendly